Characterization of matrices with bounded Graver bases and depth parameters and applications to integer programming: Introduction

-We remark that if a matrix $A$ has entry complexity $e$ and is equivalent to a matrix with dual tree-depth $d$, then there exists an equivalent matrix with dual tree-depth $d$ and entry complexity bounded by a function of $d$ and $e$ (as implied by Theorem~\ref{thm:orig-alg}).
+We point out the following difference between the cases of primal and dual tree-depth.
+As mentioned, if a matrix $A$ has entry complexity $e$ and is row-equivalent to a matrix with dual tree-depth $d$, then $A$ is row-equivalent to a matrix with dual tree-depth $d$ and entry complexity bounded by a function of $d$ and $e$.
 However, the same is not true in the case of primal tree-depth.
-The entry complexity of every matrix with primal tree-depth equal to one that is equivalent to the following matrix $A$ is linear in the number of rows of $A$, quite in a contrast to the case of dual tree-depth.
+The entry complexity of every matrix with primal tree-depth equal to one that is row-equivalent to the following matrix $A$ is linear in the number of rows of $A$, quite in a contrast to the case of dual tree-depth.